coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 004.md

 Achille returns to find the two of them reading next to each other.
 # The Next Day
 Damaris recalls the area from a previous venture here and from intense study.
 She recalls that Glimmas Te had mushroom houses but is otherwise incredibly well fortified.
-This is the best place to start looking around for [[Salvor Bajj]], as this would be the biggest nearby city.
+This is the best place to start looking around for [[content/Archive/DM Blast to the Past/NPCs/Salvor Bajj]], as this would be the biggest nearby city.

 We begin our march to the city and the feywild is definitely richer than the Prime Material: colors are richer and deeper, smells are more fragrant and powerful, animals are not scared of animals.
 Damaris leads us in a way without nearing any bodies of water and there are no real conflicts as we continue.